 In the lowlands, many who fled the clearances were deported to the northern Irish settler state.
 In the Highlands it was common for soldiers to force-march the terrified dispossessed people directly to ships to North America and Australia.
 Nova Scotia has the largest Gaidhlig-language community outside Scotland, founded by highlanders who were sent this way.
-The narrative that we were “voluntary” immigrants is false.
+Others fled directly to North America after the battle of Culloden in 1746, and the following repression against the clans who had dared back a catholic king.
 It is no coincidence that more than 95% of the people with Scottish ancestry in the world today live outside of Scotland.

-Many of the lowlanders who arrived in North Ireland became supporters of Irish home rule, and the early Irish Republican movement included large numbers of these Scots-Irish protestants.
-When the United Irishmen were crushed in 1798, many of them fled to North America.
+Many of the Scots Protestants who arrived in North Ireland became supporters of Irish home rule and were deeply involved in the early Irish Republican movement, forming the majority of the United Irishmen.
+When their rising was crushed in 1798, they were forced to North America.
 In fact, it was Protestant Scots-Irish supporters of Irish Independence who started the North American tradition of celebrating St. Patrick’s day as a celebration of Irish resistance and the fight for independence.
 There are several books worth of material about their experience being ripped from their homes, being sent to a settler state in northern Ireland, being forced to flee a second time after siding with the native Irish, and then ending up in North America.
-There’s also added complexity because later waves of Scots Irish immigration were mostly people who’s ancestors had NOT sided with the Irish and arrived already deeply indoctrinated into a white protestant-supremacist mindset.
+The ones who stayed were, almost by definition, the ones who backed British rule and the Protestant/Catholic sectarian divide in North Ireland was the result.

 One of the things many people don’t understand about traumatized populations is that they often replicate the conditions of their own brutalization, with themselves on top.
 We see that in Israel right now as a traumatized nation of displaced people turned settlers wage a slow-motion genocide against the Palestinians.
 Social psychologists call this a “reaction formation.”
 Trauma feeds brutality.

-And so as Scottish Americans spread west, the tactics of clearances were used consistently against native people.
+As Scottish Americans spread west, the tactics of clearances were used consistently against native people.
 Not just by Scots of course – others adopted them enthusiastically.
 But while the Anglo ruling class profited off genocide and manifest destiny from east coast board rooms, it was scots and other assimilated white people who made manifest destiny a reality.
-Even today, Scots Irish Americans are the core demographic of the Republican party and some of the most vehemently outspoken opponents of immigration and social programs – the complete opposite of Scots in Scotland.
+The culture of american conservativism was forged in this monumental act of genocide.

 Back to the clearances, these tactics of terror used to traumatize innocent people are still in use.
 Every time I see police raiding a homeless encampment at dawn and sending helpless people fleeing with only what they can carry, I see the clearances being replayed.
 I see my people in pain.
-And in a real way, being a Celt in America and reclaiming that identity that has been stolen in a meaningful way is understanding that all people who are suffering ARE my people – no matter their language, ancestry, or color.
+And in a real way, being a Celt in America and reclaiming the identity in a meaningful way is understanding that all people who are suffering ARE my people – no matter their language, ancestry, or color.